 "Schwarz steers her story just the right side of sentimental, finding hope and beauty amid isolation and loneliness."

 "As the book goes on and these lives continue to interweave until the breath-taking climax, I was more and more hooked until I just couldn’t put this down...Such a well written tale.
-The imagination of Liese in writing this emotional and brilliant read is to be commended...Moving and powerful and I just can’t stop thinking about it."
+[E]motional and brilliant read ...Moving and powerful and I just can’t stop thinking about it."

 "A fantastic read from the first chapters through to the end.
 There were many shocking twists and turns that I did not see coming and many surprises ...Such a compelling, heart warming story that you simply cannot put down.
 A must read to add to your collection.'